OlvynChuru/High-Power-Baldurs-Gate/HighPower/HighPowerReadme.txt

 - Allow bard songs to stack

 Before the Enhanced Editions prevented bards songs from stacking, I had done multi-bard playthroughs.
 From my experience, stacking bard songs was powerful but not broken.
 This component allows songs from multiple bards of the same kit to stack.

-- Revise Wisdom bonus spell table

-Normally, as your Wisdom goes up you eventually stop receiving bonus spells for lower spell levels.
-This isn't a problem in the base game since your Wisdom score can only be so high.
-However, in this mod you can potentially increase your Wisdom up to 25 using tomes, so I wanted to give you a reward for doing so.
-This component makes it so that you will keep getting bonus divine spells as your Wisdom score reaches epic heights.
-It overwrites the normal Wisdom bonus spell table.

 - Allow Arkanis, Deder, Osprey, Mordaine, and Canderous to be taken outside of Candlekeep